repla-app/Server.replaplugin/README.md

 # Server [![Build Status](https://travis-ci.org/repla-app/Server.replaplugin.svg?branch=master)](https://travis-ci.org/repla-app/Server.replaplugin)

-**Repla Server** is a plugin that comes with the [Repla macOS app](https://repla.app).
+**Repla Server** is a plugin built-in to the [Repla macOS app](https://repla.app).
 It's a web development tool designed to improve your workflow in three ways:

 1. **_Always_ Refresh:** Refresh automatically when you save a file, or when your build system finishes.
 2. **One-Window Browser and Terminal:** Keep your browser and your terminal in one window with your web app on top, and the server output on the bottom.